mrwunderbar666/rpi-vumonitor-python/docs/index.md

 # Insert GIF with jittery VU Meter

 Notice how the needles jitters and jumps occasionally.
 I guess this is caused by the software that doesn't produce a perfectly clean frequency of 200 Hz.

+Also consider that with software PWM, we have only 13 steps of control (maybe more if we use a floating PWM variable), which isn't a very high resolution.

 #### Reducing Jitter